The importance of experience in hackathons

 With working on this project being sort of an elaborate learning process, could you name the most difficult, and the easiest moments?

-Getting initially set up on the Jetson TX1 and TX2 computers was probably the easiest part of the
+Getting initially set up on the Jetson TX1 and TX2 computers was probably the easiest part of the competition, because the setup process is straightforward and there is plenty of sample code and direction out there for that.

 As I said above, the video production for our demonstration might have been the most difficult part of the process.
 It surely was one of the most time-consuming aspects because of the footage that needed to be gathered, edited together, and narrated.
 The product was worth the effort, though.